CSCfi/csc-user-guide/docs/computing/containers/creating.md

 Further [information about converting Docker containers can be found in the Apptainer documentation](https://apptainer.org/docs/user/main/docker_and_oci.html).

-Here is an example of how to build a Singularity image from [NVIDIA's PyTorch Docker image](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch).
+Here is an example of how to build an Apptainer image from [NVIDIA's PyTorch Docker image](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch).
 We'll use `sinteractive` as heavy processing should not be done in the login nodes.

 ```bash
 # Let's start a 1 hour interactive job